artonoximee/scrap-parliament/README.md

 # scrap parliament

+ℹ️ This script has been successfully tested the 6th of september 2022.

 ### 1. Purpose
 This repository contains a Ruby app that can scrap the emails and names of all the representatives from the French Parliament (Senators and Deputies).
 It outputs its results in two different CSV files.